Prad-R/SRFP_2024_Project/Resources/Planetary_Data/Martian/Data_Sources.md

 	3. Within each of the experiment directory, there are 4 levels of data available (as described above) in different directories.
 Note that all levels of data are not available for every experiment.
 I have collected Level 2 data from all experiments in the [Curiosity_SAM](Curiosity_SAM) folder.
 	4. Within Level 2 data, I have collected `.csv` files that give atmospheric composition data in terms of volume mixing ratios[^1].
 	5. These data are stored in directories with names `eidxxxxx` in the [Curiosity_SAM](Curiosity_SAM) folder.
 Each of these directories contains a `.csv` file.
 The nomenculature of these files is explained in [RDR_SIS.pdf](Curiosity_SAM/RDR_SIS.pdf) in pages 20-21.
+	6. Additionally, there are also `.png` files in each of the `eidxxxxx` directories that plot the volume mixing ratios[^1] of the various compounds detected in the atmospheric sample.
+	7. THe code for scraping and plotting the data is given in [Data_Fetcher.py](Curiosity/SAM/Data_Fetcher.py) and [Data_Visualizer.py](Curiosity/SAM/Data_Visualizer.py) respectively.

 [^1]: Number of moles of gas divided by the number of moles of air